sooraj2906/Arkanoid/README.md

       # PlaceBricks()     This method is used to generate the grid and place the tiles in them.
       # ClearTiles()      This methos is used to create the scene of existing tiles.
       # InitTiles()       This method is used to reset the tiles at the start of the game.
+      # RemoveBrick()     This method is used to remove the destroyed brick from the list of tiles

  # UIHud Class:
  ## This Class monitors and updates the UI element of the game.